Inverse design of broadband and lossless topological photonic crystal waveguide modes: Design process and results

 Finally, we study the spatial details of the Bloch modes.
 The polarization of the electric field $\bm E(\bm r)$ can be described by the four Stokes parameters \cite{langStabilityPolarizationSingularities2015}, and we study the normalized third Stokes parameter to quantify the local chiral nature of the modes,

 where points at which $S_3(\bm r)$ is equal to $\pm 1$ are points where the electric field is right- or left-circularly polarized, respectively.

-In Fig.~\ref{fig: Fig 4}, cross-sections of the normalized electric field Bloch mode intensity $|\bm E(\bm r)|^2$, as well as the associated $S_3(\bm r)$, are plotted for the initial design in (a) and (c), and the new design in (b) and (d); these plots are all taken at the center of the slab thickness.
-The Bloch modes show that the field is well confined to the interface for both designs, and there is reasonable overlap with the chiral points, which can be exploited for unidirectional single photon emission~\cite{young_polarization_2015,sollnerDeterministicPhotonEmitter2015}
+In Fig.~\ref{fig: Fig 4}, cross-sections of the normalized electric field Bloch mode intensity $|\bm E(\bm r)|^2$, as well as the associated $S_3(\bm r)$, are plotted for the initial design in (a) and (c), and the new design in (b) and (d); these plots are all taken at the center of the slab height.
+The Bloch modes show that the field is well confined to the interface for both designs, and there is reasonable overlap with the chiral points, which can be exploited for unidirectional single photon emission~\cite{young_polarization_2015,sollnerDeterministicPhotonEmitter2015, JalaliMehrabad2020}.
+The Purcell factor from a quantum emitter at position ${\bf r}_0$, with dipole direction ${\bf n}_d$, is proportional to $n_g ({\bf n}_d^\dagger \cdot [\bm E(\bm r_0) \bm E^*(\bm r_0) + \bm E^*(\bm r_0) \bm E(\bm r_0)] \cdot {\bf n}_d)$. with $\int_{\rm cell} d \bm r \ \epsilon(\bm r) |\bm e_k(\bm r)|^2 =1$.
+Without any additional optimization, our improved design already yields more than a factor of 6 improvement of the best chiral point Purcell factor, which also accounts for the increased maximum $n_g$ below the light line (from 9.4 to 17.5).